edges-collab/edges-cal/README.md

 # edges_cal

-This is the code to calculate the calibration coefficients of EDGES Spectra.
+This is the code to calculate the calibration coefficients of EDGES LoadSpectrum.

 ## Installation